-With an exceptional getaway located, just minutes from the famous white sand beaches of Guanacaste, your hosts specialise in small group private tours, offering exceptional hospitality and fabulous riding opportunities.
+With an exceptional getaway located less than an hours drive from the famous white sand beaches of Guanacaste, your hosts specialise in small group private tours, offering exceptional hospitality and fabulous riding opportunities.
 Kay is a wildlife artist with a PhD in Biology and Ecology and her husband is a Zotecnista (farm vet) born and raised in Guanacaste.
 They have developed their finca into one of the finest horse ranches in the area, breeding and training their own horses using Natural Horsemanship techniques.

 The horses are chosen for their noble temperament and comfortable gait, the Criollo horses here are used for cattle ranching, rodeo, pleasure riding, fiestas and low-level dressage.
 Most of the horses were born on the ranch and they have an active breeding programme using their handsome paint stallions.

 The ranch is located in an oasis of large Guanacaste trees and is surrounded by green pastures.
 This central location takes advantage of Guanacaste's famous tourist attractions and is a haven for wildlife, especially howler monkeys and tropical birds.
 Your hosts can take you to visit and play in the local seasonal fiestas and truly involve you in authentic culture.
 Visit the nearby national park and its resident volcano, ride along the pretty beaches and experience the traditional sabanero cowboy culture of Guanacaste!
 This destination is suitable for non-riders as well as riders.